UCB-CyberSecurity-Cohort5/elk-stack-project-Frankzillasaurus/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump-Box-Provisioner machine can accept connections from the Internet.
+Only the Jump-Box-Provisioner machine can accept connections from the Internet via the "LoadBalancerFrontEndIP" address.
 Access to this machine is only allowed from the following IP address with an authenticated SSH key:
 > __71.202.177.142__

 Machines within the network can only be accessed by the Jump-Box-Provisioner with its private IP address and authenticated SSH key: